AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 ## Can the lists for each record type be linked between record types in multiple workspaces?

-We have plans to link record types between Workspaces at a later date.
+Connecting record types between different Workspaces will come at a later date.

-## Are custom fields you add locked to the record type they were created under?
+## Are custom fields that you add locked to the record type they were created under?

 For now, record fields are unique to the record under which they were created.
 You can reference fields from other records when you connect record types.
 You cannot use the same field you created for a record type in another record type, even if they are in the same workspace.
 You cannot reference fields from records that are not in the same workspace, because you cannot connect record types from different workspaces, for now.